Job Title: Director, Finance

 - Proficiency with financial management systems and Excel

-- Ability to communicate complex financial concepts to individuals at all professional levels and to finance and non-finance positions
+- Ability to communicate complex financial concepts to individuals at all levels in the organization and to finance and non-finance positions

 - Exceptional organization skills, multi-tasking ability, and attention to detail

-- Proven ability as an effective leader, with strong conflict management and collaboration skills
+- Proven ability as an effective leader, with strong collaboration skills

 - Ability to be flexible and adaptable in order to contribute to problem-solving activities within a growing, changing organization